drawwithcode/2019-group-03-1/README.md

     <em >Mi Ami Festival</em>
 </p>

-At the beginning the project was designed to be placed at PolEATecnico Bistò (ex Bar La Rossa), creating a more local and restricted experience, but something was missing: it's a common game but the common game atmosphere was not really present.
-The decision was to move to a larger and more populated environment where you can have a large screen to view and play in the community, but without forgetting about the sectorialization: the game brings together people who are already interested in participating in the same experience.
+At the beginning the project was designed to be placed at PolEATecnico Bistò (ex Bar La Rossa), creating a more local and restricted experience, but something was missing: it's a community game but the common game atmosphere was not really present.
+The decision was to move to a larger and more populated environment where you can have a large screen for projecting the live progress of the game, but without forgetting about the sectorialization: this site brings together people who are already interested in participating in the same concert experience.

 ###### THE BIG SCREEN
-Thanks to this change of location we can take advantage of the big screen projection of the live game, that will be played in moments of stalemate from the opening of the gates, to the waiting for the singers, allowing everyone to perceive the position of the sword.
-It became a real group experience, in which the competition is even more present, given that it will appear both the number of the "knight" that are trying to conquer the sword (and the name of the King at the end).
+Thanks to this change of location we can take advantage of the big screen projection of the live game, that will be played in moments of stalemate, like from the opening of the gates and the waiting for the singers, allowing everyone to perceive the position of the sword.
+It became a real group experience, in which the competition is even more present, given that it will appear both the number of the "knights" that are trying to conquer the sword (and the name of the King at the end ???TRUEFALSE??).

 (There will be also a QR code that will appear on the big screen and it will allow to play only by framing it with the phone.)

 ###### REAL WINNING
-We tought about a collaboration with Mi Ami Festival, and thanks to it there will be a prize that is offered by the sponsor, such as a backstage meeting with the artist, or free beers for the real King of the day.
+We tought about a collaboration with Mi Ami Festival, thanks to which there will be a prize offered, such as a backstage meeting with the artist, or free beers for the real King of the day.
 <br>

 ## Design Challenges

-Our desire was to make an experience that killed the typical boredom in a queue at the Mi Ami Festival but also that would be inclusive for everybody, and in order to achieved that we thinked about projecting the challenge in the big screen that the Festival already has.
+Our desire was to make an experience that killed the typical boredom in a queue at the Mi Ami Festival but also that would be inclusive for everybody, and in order to achieved that we thinked about projecting the challenge in the big screen that the Festival stage already has.

 ###### STRATEGIC GAMEPLAY
-We tried to make the game increasingly less a lottery, and much more a meritocratic system of strategy, where everyone can try to understand when is the best time to try and swipe the sword and ensure victory.
+We tried to make the game increasingly less a lottery, and much more a meritocratic system of strategy, where everyone can try to understand when is the best time to try and swipe the sword and ensure the victory.
 Hence three very important choices:
 1. Insert a precision bar within the game screen.
 This will create a threshold of difficulty, which will allow only the most precise and valiant to raise the sword.
 2. Show the number of players in the big screen.